 The stack holders are two cylinders that will move down and keep the stack of sheets aligned until the stapling is done.
+The downward force can be adjusted with the regulator on the valve ramp.

 8.7 Stapling

 The stapling is engaged by the stapling cylinder that goes down and up again.
 This movement will drive the two Hohner 43-6 staplers to staple at the same time.
 The stapling is done with 0.5 mm steel wire that the staplers will form, cut, and press through the pile of paper and then crimp it on the underside in one movement.